Delaware Statutory Trust

 Property Exchange: The 1031 Transaction

 Section 1031 of the Internal Revenue Code allows an investor to defer the payment of capital gains taxes that may arise from the sale of a business or investment property.
 By using the proceeds of the sale to purchase “like-kind” real estate, taxes may be deferred, as long as the investor satisfies certain conditions.
-IPCC offers replacement properties for investors participating in an exchange.
+IPC offers replacement properties for investors participating in an exchange.

 A typical 1031 exchange has three basic steps.